zenika-open-source/oss.zenika.com/README.md

 **Then you can make a PR to add your name:**

 1. Fork this repository
-2. Edit the `/static/hacktoberfest.json` file by adding your informations like this :
+2. Edit the `/src/app/hacktoberfest.json/route.ts` file by adding your informations to the `hacktoberfestData` array like this :

 ```
   {